CenterForOpenScience/Policies-and-Procedures/index.md

 **Performance of Duties:**  These include violation of the personnel policies or violation of an employee's position requirements.
 Specific examples include inefficiency or incompetence in performance of duties, tardiness, absenteeism, improper use of property or equipment, failure to maintain professional interpersonal relationships, and abusive or obscene language.
 These examples are not exhaustive of the category.

 1. **Warning:**   The supervisor shall advise the employee of the specific infraction or breach of duty and the date of the incident.
 The employee has the opportunity to explain the reason for the conduct.
-The Office Manager will prepare a memorandum for the personnel file documenting the infraction and employee’s response.
+Human Resources will prepare a memorandum for the personnel file documenting the infraction and employee’s response.
 The directorship shall monitor progress and review with the employee.
 Progress and review will be documented in the employee’s personnel file.
 1. **Probation:**  Repetition of an infraction may result in probation.
 Repeated incidents will be documented as described in step one.
 Probation shall be for at least 90 days.
 During this period, a review process will determine if the required corrective actions are implemented and effective.
 No salary increases or bonuses will be given while an employee is on probation.
 1. **Termination:** Continued repetition by an employee, of an infraction which has been specified in a written warning, will result in the termination of the employee.
 This is the final disciplinary step for infractions under the performance of duties category.